Psyched4Data/Portfolio-Projects/Web Scraping With Python/README.md

 I scraped book data from BooksToScrape.com, extracted structured information (title, price, and rating), stored the data in a CSV file, and performed exploratory analysis to uncover pricing patterns across star ratings.

 This project highlights skills in:
--Web scraping with requests and BeautifulSoup
+- Web scraping with requests and BeautifulSoup
--Data wrangling with pandas
+- Data wrangling with pandas
--Data visualization with matplotlib
+- Data visualization with matplotlib
--Automation across multiple pages
+- Automation across multiple pages
--Converting unstructured HTML into structured datasets
+- Converting unstructured HTML into structured datasets

-###Step 1 Pull the HTML
+### Step 1 Pull the HTML
 ```python
 import requests
 from bs4 import BeautifulSoup